LF-digitala-kanaler/LFDS/content/components/web/button-and-links/buttons.md

       As the question of **disabled buttons** is one which regularly pops up, our design rationale from discouraging from the user of disabled buttons can be found below.

       In designing our general patterns for [form validation](/patterns/general-patterns/form-validation) and [required fields](/patterns/general-patterns/required-fields) we have been informed by academic research as well as our own user testing (we have even had a bachelor thesis looking at our error message handling!).
-What we found is that as disabled buttons can't give users feedback on what is missing for them to become enabled it is from a user perspective much better to have buttons which are enabled and on click can give users feedback on what has to be corrected before they can progress in the flow.
+What we found is that as disabled buttons can't give users feedback on what is missing for them to become enabled, it is from a user perspective much better to have buttons which are enabled and when clicked can give users feedback on what has to be corrected before they can progress in the flow.

       For users who have missed some part of a form, a disabled button forces the user to search for the error themselves (leading to longer completion times and frustration).
 In comparison an enabled button can provide an error message and in our pattern also auto-scrolls the user to the (first) error, making the completion of the form an easier task.

       If you are designing a button which is never meant to be enabled, you shouldn't have the button there at all.